karawoo/2015-04-27-wsu/syllabus/functions.md

 > ### Challenge {.challenge}
 >
-> Write the opposite function, for converting from celsius to
+> Write the opposite function, for converting from Celsius to
 > Fahrenheit.
 Test that it works.